 PanSIG 2019 was held at Konan University, CUBE Campus in Nishinomiya, Hyogo Prefecture, on May 18-19, 2019.
 To find out what happened each day, please see our PanSIG 2019 Schedule.
 Also, some presenters have uploaded their presentation slides and handouts.

 2019 PanSIG Journal Call for Papers

-All presenters at PanSIG 2019 will be invited to submit a paper based on their presentation for publication in the 2019 PanSIG Journal.
+All presenters at PanSIG 2019 are invited to submit a paper based on their presentation for publication in the 2019 PanSIG Journal.
 In the same way that the presentations were vetted prior to the conference, journal papers from the conference will also be subjected to peer review.
-August 15, 2019.
+The deadline is August 15, 2019.
 Please see the 2019 PanSIG Journal Call for Papers page for details.

 Looking Ahead: PanSIG 2020

 The call for papers for PanSIG 2020 will probably be announced around the time of the JALT2019 International Conference (November 1-4 in Nagoya), and will be due in December or January.
 Check back here for details, or follow us on Twitter @JALT_PanSIG

 The 2018 PanSIG Journal Has Been Published